In Focus

 So, to lift a low mood, is it really as easy as just popping a pill every day?
 Notably, the improvements the study’s participants experienced were achieved without any significant lifestyle or dietary changes.
 However, a balanced diet, time outside and regular exercise is still a must for good health and longevity.
 There are several causes for stress, low mood and depression and not every single one of them originates in the gut.
 With that said, treating inflammation and gut issues has certainly been proven to help raise mood, thanks to the latest research into the connection between the gut and the brain.

-Dr Caitlin Hall, head of research at Myota, told The Independent: “This new study reinforces the critical role that the gut plays in mental health through the gut-brain axis.
+Dr Caitlin Hall, head of research at Myota, tells The Independent: “This new study reinforces the critical role that the gut plays in mental health through the gut-brain axis.
 The significant reduction in both inflammation and mental health symptoms, seen alongside improvements in microbiome composition, suggests that precision prebiotic fibre could become a vital tool in promoting both physical and mental wellbeing.”

 “The findings highlight that prebiotic fibres not only help reduce inflammation but may also play a crucial role in preventing the long-term effects of chronic, low-grade inflammation, often referred to as ‘inflammaging’.
 This type of inflammation has been linked to several age-related diseases and mood disorders (including cardiovascular disease, type 2 diabetes, depression and anxiety), further emphasising the importance of targeting inflammation for healthy longevity.”

 Nutritional therapist Alexa Mullane explains that “this recent study is very exciting because it confirms the connection between bacteria and mental health, and emphasises the importance of feeding our bacteria with beneficial prebiotic fibre to allow them to flourish.
-By nourishing the bacteria, the prebiotics help to maintain a thriving gut microbiome which in turn can strengthen the gut-brain connection and support digestive health, immune function and mental health.”
+By nourishing the bacteria, the prebiotics help to maintain a thriving gut microbiome, which in turn can strengthen the gut-brain connection and support digestive health, immune function and mental health”.

 This study and the trial’s results support the growing body of evidence linking systemic inflammation and GI issues with mental health outcomes.
 So before you pass off your low mood this winter as inevitable, you might want to consider the health of your gut and what you’re putting in it.